 Photo of Lars Lensdorf Lars Lensdorf

 Lars Lensdorf is a partner in the Frankfurt office.
-He focuses on IT law, outsourcing, digitalization/ industry 4.0, IT related bank regulatory matters and data protection.
-Dr. Lensdorf’s practice covers all types of IT and outsourcing agreements, all matters of digitalization and industry…
+He focuses on IT law, outsourcing, cloud-services, digitalization/ industry 4.0, IT related bank regulatory matters, IT-compliance, incl. cybersecurity and data protection.

 Lars Lensdorf is a partner in the Frankfurt office.
-He focuses on IT law, outsourcing, digitalization/ industry 4.0, IT related bank regulatory matters and data protection.
-Dr. Lensdorf’s practice covers all types of IT and outsourcing agreements, all matters of digitalization and industry 4.0, including online procurement platforms, IT-compliance matters (including cybersecurity) as well as data protection.
+He focuses on IT law, outsourcing, cloud-services, digitalization/ industry 4.0, IT related bank regulatory matters, IT-compliance, incl. cybersecurity and data protection.

-Furthermore, he is also focused on interfaces to other practice areas to the extent that IT related matters are affected, e. g. regulatory requirements for banking and financial services as well as public procurement law.
-A significant part of Dr. Lensdorf’s practice is currently advice in connection with the implementation of the GDPR (data protection) in Europe.
+Furthermore, Lars is also focused on interfaces to other practice areas to the extent that IT related matters are affected, e. g. regulatory requirements for banking and financial services as well as public procurement law.

 Photo of Moritz Hüsch Moritz Hüsch

-Moritz Hüsch is partner in Covington’s Frankfurt office and co-chair of Covington’s Technology Industry Group and Covington’s Internet of Things (IoT) Group.
-His practice focuses on complex technology- and data-driven licensing deals and cooperations, outsourcing, commercial contracts, e-commerce, m-commerce, as well as privacy…
+Moritz Hüsch is partner in Covington’s Frankfurt office and co-chair of Covington’s Technology Industry Group as well as the Artificial Intelligence (AI) and Internet of Things (IoT) Practice Groups.
+His practice focuses on complex technology- and data-driven licensing deals and cooperations, outsourcing, commercial contracts…

 Moritz is regularly advising on issues and contracts with respect to IoT, AV, big data, digital health, and cloud-related subject matters.
 In addition, he regularly advises on all IP/IT-related questions in connection with M&A transactions.
 A particular focus of Moritz’s practice is on advising companies in the pharmaceutical, life sciences and healthcare sectors, where he regularly advises on complex licensing, data protection and IT law issues.